aurielfournier/CV/Auriel_Fournier_CV.md

 - a - *In Review* Butler, C.J., **Fournier, A.M.V.**, Wilson, Jennifer K. Using Multiple Stable Isotopes to Investigate Migratory Connectivity in Yellow Rails, LeConte's Sparrows, and Sedge Wrens.

-- a - *In Review* **Fournier, A.M.V.**, Krementz, D.G.
-Nocturnal Distance sampling All-Terrain Vehicle Surveys for Non-Breeding Rails
 - a -

 -->